Xiaoqiong-Liu/UAV-C/README.md

 ## Quantitative Results
 We evaluated 12 trackers on the UAV-C benchmark.
 The table below summarizes the performance of each tracker across all types of corruptions.
-Success performance is measured with the metric \( mS_{cor} \), averaged over all corruption types.
+The last row is measured with the metric \( mS_{cor} \), averaged over all corruption types.
 ![Corruption Types](Performances.png)
 ![Success](radar_success.png)
 ![Precision](radar_precision.png)